Dear members of the DWG,

-I am very pleased to invite you to our 18th Annual Meeting of the German Spine Society again after the years 2012 and 2017 to Stuttgart from 29.11.–1.12.2023.
+Hamburg is always worth a visit!
+I am delighted to invite you to the 19th Annual Meeting of the German Spine Society in the north of Germany.

 After 2011, the Annual Meeting will once again take place in the Hanseatic city, the "Gateway to the World", from 27 to 29 November 2024.
 The venue is the modernised CCH - Congress Center Hamburg.
 With its light-flooded modern architecture, the new CCH is one of the most modern and largest congress centres in Europe.
 It is located in the city centre and is only a few minutes' walk from the Dammtor ICE train station.
 This makes the Annual Meeting in Hamburg an event of short distances.